As far as maintaining a steady stream of cash flow goes, invoicing is one critical key to making it happen.

 A basic invoice is one of the most commonly referred-to templates because it works across the board.

-2. Sales invoice
+Use this template2.
+Sales invoice

 A sales invoice will usually indicate the sale of a product or service undertaken for a client.

-These invoices will list prices with classifications like product name, individual item price of each product, quantities, and product description (which can include details such as the make or model number and year made).
+These invoices for business will list prices with classifications like product name, individual item price of each product, quantities, and product description (which can include details such as the make or model number and year made).

 You can even add a comment or two to remind clients which project the invoice is associated with.